 - All medications, vitamins or other supplements you take, including the doses

-For small vessel disease, basic questions to ask your doctor include:
+For small vessel disease, basic questions to ask your health care provider include:

 - What tests do I need?